How Our CSA Works

 Details at a glance:

-Cost: Anywhere from ~$25-$45 per week depending on your share size and pricing tier, paid upfront or in installments
+Cost: Between ~$25-$45 per week depending on your share size and pricing tier, paid upfront or in installments

 Why: So many reasons!
 See the FAQ page for more.

-Oxford Customers: For our Oxford Farmers’ Market friends, we are offering Market Credit Memberships.
-It’s just like our original market-CSA, except you have even more flexibility.
-Pay up front and receive 10% extra credit to be used at the market all season long.
+Oxford Members: For our market friends, our CSA is a Market Credit Membership–pay up front and receive 10% extra credit to be used at the market all season long.
+Shop for your veggies on Saturday mornings from 9:00-12:00 from Memorial Day weekend through September.
 See below for more details!

 To hear what some members have to say, head to our Testimonials page.